craig-davis/craig-davis.github.io/_posts/2016-03-26-my-favorite-popular-science-books.markdown

     amazon: http://amzn.to/1UQbLqN
     caption: An examination of how societies fail
     review: |
-        Ever the distopian, I'm leaving [Guns, Germs, and Steel](http://amzn.to/1TbITrW) off this list, instead favoring this book from Diamond.
+        Ever the dystopian, I'm leaving [Guns, Germs, and Steel](http://amzn.to/1TbITrW) off this list, and instead favoring this book from Diamond.
 In this book, he probes the cause of civilization collapse.
 There is much to be learned from the recurring theme of environment catastrophe, and the book could lead some readers to be a little distraught out our future.
 The book is consistent and well researched, and is an enjoyable book to read.
   - title: The Immortal Life of Henrietta Lacks
     author: Rebecca Skloot
     year: 2011